- •

 Cabins on board

-Some ferries from Athens to Patmos offer cabins, allowing you to sleep on the ship during longer trips.
+Some ferries from Athens (All Ports) to Patmos offer cabins, allowing you to sleep on the ship during longer trips.
 Cabins may include private or shared options, and pet-friendly cabins are available on some ships.

-Yes, you can book a cabin on the BLUE STAR 1, BLUE STAR 2, BLUE STAR PATMOS, LEFKA ORI ferries, offering you the chance to get a comfortable night’s sleep on board while traveling to Patmos.
+Yes, you can book a cabin on the BLUE STAR 1, BLUE STAR 2, BLUE STAR PATMOS, DIAGORAS, LEFKA ORI ferries, offering you the chance to get a comfortable night’s sleep on board while traveling to Patmos.
 Options may include private and shared cabins.
 Book early to secure your preferred spot.

 Bringing your pet on the ferry